Psychohistory: Organizations

-Boston University offers a Psychohistory course at the undergraduate level and has published course details.

-The Association for Psychohistory was founded by Lloyd deMause.
-It has 19 branches around the globe and has for over 30 years published the Journal of Psychohistory.
-The International Psychohistorical Association was also founded by deMause and others in 1977 as a professional organization for the field of psychohistory.
-It publishes Psychohistory News and has a psychohistorical mail order lending library.
+The Association for Psychohistory was founded by Lloyd deMause over 50 years ago.
+It had 19 branches around the globe and has published the Journal of Psychohistory since 1973.

+The International Psychohistorical Association was also founded by Lloyd deMause, Paul Elovitz, and others in 1977 as a professional organization for the field of psychohistory.
 The association hosts an annual convention.

-The Psychohistory Forum publishes the quarterly journal Clio's Psyche.
-It was founded in 1983 by historian and psychoanalyst Paul H. Elovitz.
-This organization of academics, therapists, and laypeople holds regular scholarly meetings in New York City and at international conventions.
-It also sponsors an online discussion group.
+It also offers theme-based conferences and publishes Psychohistory News.